itzzzDark/AnimeSalt-API/README.md

 ![Favicon](public/favicon.png)

-A RESTful API scraper for AnimeWorldIndia, built with Node.js and Express.
-This API provides endpoints to extract anime, cartoon, movie, and series information from watchanimeworld.net.
+A Node.js and Express-powered RESTful API designed to scrape and extract data from AnimeSalt.

 ## Screenshot